|

 Partner opens 1H, you bid 4H and partner

 bids 4NT.
-With (a) bid 6H showing 1 ace and spade void.
-With
+With (a) bid 6H showing 1 ace with a higher ranking

-(b) jump to 6D showing one ace and a diamond void.
+(spade) void.
+With (b) jump to 6D showing one ace and a diamond

 |